joshbegley/nyt-latest/README.md

 `The Games present untold opportunities to geek out on sports you haven’t thought about for several years, or ever.`\
 https://nytimes.com/2024/07/27/briefing/the-olympics-have-arrived.html

-**What are 2024 Olympic gold medals made of?
-Explaining the Eiffel Tower connection**\
+**When athletes win Olympic gold medals in Paris, they'll get a piece of the Eiffel Tower**\
 `Paris 2024 is significant because, when athletes win gold, they will take home a piece of the Eiffel Tower.`\
 https://nytimes.com/athletic/5661154/2024/07/27/paris-olympics-gold-medals-eiffel-tower-louis-vuitton/